What is an HOA? The Basics Every Homebuyer Should Know

 Fees and finances

 HOA fees can vary greatly from neighborhood to neighborhood, and they also depend on geography.
 These fees are assessed either monthly, quarterly, or annually.
-Fees range from $100 to $3,000 a year, but a general rule of thumb is: the more amenities you have available, the higher the HOA fees.
+The average monthly HOA fee in the U.S. is $390, or about $4,700 annually, but a general rule of thumb is: the more amenities you have available, the higher the HOA fees.
 In some communities, the HOA will charge an upfront fee for the HOA reserve, an emergency fund that the HOA keeps in case something large needs to be repaired.

 Keep in mind that if you’re looking at a home with an HOA, lenders will include the HOA fees in their assessment of how much they think you can afford.
 Make sure you include the fees in your calculation of your debt-to-income and potential mortgage payment.